-Payment reports are our version of an Electronic Remittance Advice (ERA).
-This means you'll receive one of these helpful reports from the payer every time a claim is finalized and in this article, you will learn best practices for understanding the payment report you receive.
+A payment report is our version of an Electronic Remittance Advice (ERA).
+If you are enrolled to receive payment reports within SimplePractice, you'll receive one of these helpful reports from the payer every time a claim is finalized.
+In this guide, you'll learn best practices for understanding the payment report you receive.
 Learning to read payment reports will be useful when adding/editing insurance payments, learning about your client's deductible, or learning about why a claim was denied.
 Once the payment report comes in, you'll be able to view the report in the Claim Details of the claim you've submitted, under the Payment Overview section.

 Note: For more information on ERAs and how to enroll, please review this guide: Payment reports (ERAs)